Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Acknowledgements

 \section{Acknowledgements}

-MZA acknowledges support from SECIHTI grant number 320772.
-A.P. acknowledges financial support from the UNAM-PAPIIT IG100223 grant.
+The authors thank the anonymous referee, whose constructive suggestions helped strengthen the manuscript and clarify its main results.
+A.P. acknowledges financial support from the UNAM-PAPIIT IN120226 grant.
 AP and MZA also acknowledge support from the SNII of SECIHTI, M\'exico.
-The authors thankfully acknowledge computer resources, technical advice and support provided by LANCAD-UNAM-DGTIC-188 and SECIHTI, through the use of the Miztli supercomputer at DGTIC–UNAM.
+The authors thankfully acknowledge the computer resources, technical advice, and support provided by LANCAD-UNAM.DGTIC-188 and SECIHTI, through the use of the Miztli supercomputer at DGTIC–UNAM.